learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

-## Dealing with Null Values
+## Dealing with missing values

-Starting in the cell below, detect and deal with any null values in either data frame.
+Starting in the cell below, detect and deal with any missing values in either DataFrame.
 Then, explain your methodology for detecting and dealing with outliers in the markdown section below.
-Be sure to explain your strategy for dealing with null values in numeric columns, as well as your strategy for dealing with null values in non-numeric columns.
+Be sure to explain your strategy for dealing with missing values in numeric columns, as well as your strategy for dealing with missing values in non-numeric columns.

 Note that if you need to add more cells to write code in, you can do this by: